 Please address all complaints about abuse of UKFast services to firstname.lastname@example.org.

 UKFast reserves the right to investigate suspected or potential abuse of its Acceptable Use Policy.
 If we become aware of possible abuse, either through our own investigations or through referral by another user or by a third party, we may begin an investigation that may include gathering information from all potential parties and materials on our servers.
 UKFast reserves the right to suspend accounts or access during such investigations and/or to remove materials from servers (on a temporary or permanent basis).
 All actions will be determined on an individual basis and will not be taken to form any precedent.

-UKFast customers who engage in abuse of the network and/or the internet will be notified that their behaviour is unacceptable and may have their accounts suspended or terminated if such abuse continues.
+UKFast customers who engage in abuse of the network, the cloud and/or the internet will be notified that their behaviour is unacceptable and may have their accounts suspended or terminated if such abuse continues.
 If a customer account or service is suspended or blocked due to abuse, then service may be restored at UKFast's sole discretion and generally will only be restored on receipt of a written assurance of future compliance with this Policy and on payment of an administrative charge for restoration of service.

 All UKFast users acknowledge that UKFast may be required by current or future legislation to access, store, copy or otherwise Customer data stored within or transmitted by our service.
 By accepting this Acceptable Use Policy you expressly agree that we may access and use your personal data or other account information in connection with any such investigation and may disclose such data to any third party who has a legitimate interest in the data, investigation or outcome.